ajitagupta/book-library-crud-api/README.md

 ## 3. Feign Consumer

 The Feign Consumer is a special type of consumer in the sense that there is need to write any implementation to call the RESTful services.
+This is called a *declarative* approach.

 Feign allows you to abstract the mechanics of calling a REST service.
 Once you configure and annotate the Feign interface, you can call a REST service by making a simple Java function call.
 The actual implementation of making a REST call is handled at runtime by Feign.
 This means that the implementation can be configured without changing your business logic code.